turingschool/backend_mod_1_prework/section3/reflection.md

 1. What is a Hash, and how is it different from an Array?

+A hash is an index that associates keys to items, and the order of the items does not matter.
+Unlike an array, the keys can be any data type (but strings or symbols are preferred).
+An array is an ordered list of items, and you can only use numbers to access the specific indexed items.

 1. In the space below, create a Hash stored to a variable named `pet_store`.
 This hash should hold an inventory of items and the number of that item that you might find at a pet store.

 1. Given the following `states = {"CO" => "Colorado", "IA" => "Iowa", "OK" => "Oklahoma"}`, how would you access the value `"Iowa"`?